aperullo/dockerization/readme.md

 </p>
 </details>

+You can verify it worked by building (`./gradlew build`) and navigating to `advanced/deployment/build/docker-stack.yml`; all instances of `@constant@` will have been replaced with the value from the imageConstants file.
+You can also run the stack and verify the application still works.

 ### Step 2.
 Gradle Docker plugin
 Running both `./gradlew build` and `docker build` is inefficient, we can stream line it by having gradle build the jar file, then also run our dockerfile.

-To do with we need to add the docker plugin to our `build.gradle` and then point the plugin at our dockerfile.
+To do this we need to add the docker plugin to our `build.gradle` and then point the plugin at our dockerfile.

 Open `advanced/app/build.gradle` and add the following sections